ssavnayt/RSSP/README.md

 > If you have any problems, please create an issue in this repository.

 > [!CAUTION]
-> Compatibility with Linux is not guaranteed.
-It may be broken on Linux.
+> Compatibility with Linux and macOS is not guaranteed.
+It may be broken on Linux and macOS.
 If not, please create a new issue.